 The Central Coast is the third largest urban area in NSW and attracts young families and retirees.
 The University of Newcastle has an Ourimbah campus, and there are TAFEs in Gosford, Ourimbah and Wyong.

-Choose one of the drop pin icons for details about each hospital or health facility.
+Select a pin for details about a hospital or health facility.